 In addition to the Lesson 8 exam, at the end of term, there will be a Final Short Essay Exam.
-Questions will be drawn from Discussion Questions.
-Each student will be given one random question from the list of questions and will have one hour to complete their short essay (about 3-5 paragraphs/300-500 words/about 1 page).
+Questions will relate to the last 1/3 of the course material.
+Each student will be given one random question from the list of questions (published in the assignment) and will have one hour to complete their short essay (about 3-5 paragraphs/300-500 words/about 1 page).

 Students are expected to be both thorough and concise in their writing.
 Please see the Final Short Essay Rubric for more information about this important exam.